arodax/doctrine-extensions-tree/README.md

 This extension allows you to store your data in hierarchicaly in your database using Doctrine ORM.

-Note: this code is a part of the hard fork of [Atlantic18/DoctrineExtensions](https://github.com/Atlantic18/DoctrineExtensions) 2.4.x branch.
-The goal of this repository is to split original extensions into small packages, each package responsible for the single task.
+Note: this code is the hard fork of [Atlantic18/DoctrineExtensions](https://github.com/Atlantic18/DoctrineExtensions) 2.4.x branch of the Tree extension only.

-Any fixes to the original tree code will be applied to this package whenever aplicable, see the changelog for for more information.

 ## Licence

 MIT

 ## Changelog
+- 3.2.0 Deprecated TreeRight, TreeLeft, TreeClosure, TreeRoot, TreePath, TreeLevel annotations, use them without "Tree" prefix (e.g. Right, Left, Closure ...)

 - 3.2.0 Added native PHP attributes support
 - 3.1.0 Renamed **TreeAdapterInterface** to **AdapterInterface**
 - 3.0.0 Changed namespace to `Arodax\Doctrine\Extensions\Tree`, package has been renamed to `arodax/doctrine-extensions-tree`.